On the State of Social Media Data for Mental Health Research: Analysis

 \textbf{Annotation}.
 We identified 24 unique annotation mechanisms.
 It was common for several annotation mechanisms to be used jointly to increase precision of the defined task classes and/or evaluate the reliability of distantly supervised labeling processes.
 For example, some form of regular expression matching was used to construct 43 of datasets, with 23 of these including manual annotations as well.
 Community participation/affiliation (24 datasets), clinical surveys (22 datasets), and platform activity (3 datasets) were also common annotation mechanisms.
 The majority of datasets contained annotations made on the individual level (63 datasets), with the rest containing annotations made on the document level (40 datasets).\footnote{One dataset was annotated at both a document and individual level}

 \textbf{Size}.
 Of the 63 datasets with individual-level annotations, 23 associated articles described the amount of documents and 62 noted the amount of individuals available.
 Of the 40 datasets with document-level annotations, 37 associated articles noted the amount of documents and 12 noted the number of unique individuals.
-The distribution of dataset sizes was primarily left-skewed with a few notable outliers (e.g. over 100 thousand individuals) making it difficult to summarize themes using descriptive statistics.
+The distribution of dataset sizes was primarily right-skewed.

 One concerning trend that emerged across the datasets was the presence of a relatively low number of unique individuals.
 Indeed, these small sample sizes may further inhibit model generalization from platforms that are already demographically-skewed \cite{smith2018social}.
 The largest datasets, which present the strongest opportunity to mitigate the issues presented by poorly representative online populations, tend to leverage the noisiest annotation mechanisms.
 For example, datasets that define a mainstream online community as a control group may expect to find approximately 1 in 20 of the labeled individuals are actually living with mental health conditions such as depression \cite{wolohan-etal-2018-detecting}, while regular expressions may fail to distinguish between true and non-genuine disclosures of a mental health disorder up to 10\% of the time \cite{Cohan2018SMHDAL}.